thalium/thalium.github.io/www/content/posts/ECW2021-WriteUp.md

 :00000001FF
 ```

-The Intel HEX is a transitional file format for microcontrollers, (E)PROMs and other devices.
+The Intel HEX is a transitional file format for microcontrollers, (E)PROMs, and other devices.
 The documentation states that HEXs can be converted to binary files and programmed into a configuration device.

 ```console
 $ objcopy -I ihex chest.hex -O binary chest.bin ; xxd chest.bin